khamitov527/libranews/README.md

 # News Digest App

-A SwiftUI app that creates personalized audio news digests from selected sources using NewsAPI.
+A SwiftUI app that creates personalized audio news digests from selected sources and topics using NewsAPI.

 ## Features